neals-sudo/PseudoGenius-AI/README.md

 GEMINI_API_KEY=your_gemini_api_key
 ```
 3. Replace your_openai_api_key with your actual OpenAI API key.
-4. Replace your_gemini_api_key with your gemini app
+4. Replace your_gemini_api_key with your GEMINI API key from here.

+You can get Google GEMINI API Key for free (here!)[https://aistudio.google.com/app/apikey]

 ### Usage